confluentinc/ccloud-sdk-go-v2/kafkarest/v3/docs/ListLinksResponseDataAllOf.md

 ### NewListLinksResponseDataAllOf

-`func NewListLinksResponseDataAllOf(sourceClusterId string, linkName string, linkId string, ) *ListLinksResponseDataAllOf`
+`func NewListLinksResponseDataAllOf(linkName string, linkId string, ) *ListLinksResponseDataAllOf`

 NewListLinksResponseDataAllOf instantiates a new ListLinksResponseDataAllOf object This constructor will assign default values to properties that have it defined,